 Some handy advice for getting a dog in the UK

-It’s vital you meet the parents or the surrogate parents of a puppy before you buy it.
+Welcoming a new puppy into your home is an amazing time but with the fun comes responsibility — and this starts by doing your research.
+One vital aspect of this research is meeting the parents or the surrogate parents of a puppy before you buy it.
 Taking time to research your breeders to find out how and where the puppies are bred is as important as how you bring your dog up.
-Here are several reasons as to why:
+Here are several reasons why:

 1. See their temperament

 Meeting the parents will let you see their temperament which will give you an idea of how your puppy may behave in later life.

 If the mother is in poor health the puppies may not be getting enough milk and this will, in turn, affect their health and ability to fight off any disease.

 3. See how the puppies are being raised

 Puppies need to be socialised from a very early age to things they are going to encounter as they grow up (such as children, cats, vacuum cleaners, and washing machines).
 Being shut away in an impoverished environment during these crucial early weeks may cause a number of behavioural problems in later life.

 Many breeders have purpose-built puppy raising areas.
 How clean are these areas?
 How many other dogs are around?
 Are the other dogs happy?
 Are they healthy?
 What sort of diet are these puppies and their mother receiving?
 Is there clean water available?
 Dirty environments, run-down sheds, cages stacked up on top of each other are going to attract rats and disease.

 5. How good are the breeders?